thaisfreires/training_management/README.md

 2. Make sure Docker and Docker Compose are installed.
 3. Run `docker-compose up --build` to build and start all the services.

-## 🚧To be implemented:
+## 🚧 To be implemented
-- users management from database
+- Users management from database
-- employees management from database
+- Employees management from database
-- sign in/out pages
+- Sign in/out pages
-- profile page
-- employee management page
+- Profile page